US pediatric clinic universe, mapped

 How many pediatric clinic chains are there in the US?

 Defining a chain as a pediatric group operating five or more clinic locations, there are roughly 140 pediatric clinic chains in the US.
 Together they account for about 4,900 of the country's approximately 31,400 pediatric practice locations.
-The remaining 26,500 sites are independent solo pediatricians and small two-to-four-physician groups.
+The remaining 26,500 sites are independent solo pediatricians and small two-to-four-physician groups that each sign their own vendor contracts.

 Who is the largest pediatric clinic chain in the US?

 Pediatric Associates, headquartered in Plantation, Florida and backed by a consortium led by TPG, is the largest pure-play pediatric group in the US with around 240 clinic locations across nine states.
-Privia Health's pediatric network, embedded in its broader medical group, has more attributed pediatricians but spans multi-specialty practices rather than dedicated pediatric clinics.
+Privia Health's pediatric network has more attributed sites but spans multi-specialty practices rather than dedicated pediatric clinics, so the answer depends on whether you count platform-affiliated practices or only pure-play operators.

 How concentrated is the US pediatric clinic market?